Steven Kwan Player Props: Guardians vs. Braves

 Steven Kwan At The Plate

+- Kwan will look to extend his four-game hitting streak.
+He's batting .364 in his last outings.

+- In 69.5% of his 82 games this season, Kwan has picked up at least one hit.
+He's also had 24 multi-hit games.

-- In 81 games played this year, he has hit a homer in only two of them.
+- In 82 games played this season, he has gone deep in only two of them.

-- Kwan has driven in a run in 16 games this season (19.8%), including five games with more than one RBI (6.2%).
+- In 16 games this year (19.5%), Kwan has picked up an RBI, and in five of those games (6.1%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.